Mikey Dickerson fixed Healthcare.gov. That was just the beginning

 Related: Obama was an innovation junkie.
 Will Trump follow in his footsteps?

 With Healthcare.gov fixed, Dickerson returned to Google (GOOGL, Tech30).
-But he was lured back to Washington in August 2014 to create what would become the U.S. Digital Service, a group of techies of standout talents, tasked with making government's digital services better.
+But he was lured back to Washington in August 2014 to lead what would become the U.S. Digital Service, a group of techies of standout talents, tasked with making government's digital services better.

 In his two and a half years, USDS grew from a team that could fit around a small table to a group of 200.
 Most work in the White House today, but there are also teams embedded at federal agencies like Veterans Affairs and Homeland Security.